How to: View and manage releases

 Release Management shows comprehensive information about the releases you have initiated, and the results of deployments.
 This includes a list and an overview of all releases, a summary of the details for each release, test results, and release logs.

-From the Release Management UI you can also restore deleted releases, respond to approval requests, redeploy a release, get release notifications, send email notifications, and view release history.
+From the Release Management UI you can also restore deleted releases, respond to approval requests, redeploy a release, get release notifications, send status emails, and view release history.
 You might also want to add a releases widget to your team dashboard.

 List of releases

 The default Releases page shows a list of releases.
 As well as the current status, title, release definition name, and other details, the list contains information about the source of the release, when the release was started the user who initiated it, the description, and more (not all columns are visible in this screenshot).

 Select a release definition in the left column to filter the list to just that release definition.
 Sort the list in ascending or descending order based on the values in each column by clicking the column headings (the icon shows the current sorting column).
 Use the links in the rows to open the release definition in edit mode, or to see the build results linked to that release.